Installing Aluminum Treads on Concrete or Brick

 - A power or hammer drill

-- Once you have acquired all of the necessary materials, align the tread in the desired position.
-If you are installing a nosing, make sure that it fits snugly at the edge of the stair.
-If you are installing a tread, set it back roughly ½” from the edge.
-Using a marker and the tread as a template, place a dot in each of the pinholes to mark the placement of the drive pins on the concrete surface.
-Note that the pinholes are not raised, DO NOT use the raised traction bumps for your pin placement.
+Using a pencil or marker and the tread as a template, place a dot in each of the pre-drilled holes for the drive pin anchors to mark the placement of the drive pins on the concrete surface.
+Note that the pre-drilled holes are not raised, DO NOT use the raised traction bumps for your pin placement.

-- Remove the tread from the stair.
-Using a 3/16” masonry drill bit and your hammer/power drill at each marked spot, drill a hole into the concrete deep enough to accommodate the length of the concrete drive pin you are using.
+Remove the tread from the stair.
+Using a 3/16” masonry drill bit and your hammer/power drill at each marked spot, drill a hole into the concrete deep enough to accommodate the length of the concrete drive pin you are using (attach tape to bit to ensure the right depth of hole).
 Make sure that you are drilling perpendicular to the surface.
 Use caution when drilling the holes.
-If the concrete is not in good condition or you are drilling too close to the edge, the concrete can fracture.
-This would prevent you from using this location and will necessitate the need to relocate the tread.
-To ensure that you are drilling deep enough, attach a piece of tape to the drill bit at the height of your screw.
-For example, if you are using a pin that is ¾” long, attach the tape ¾” above the tip of the bit.
+Add optional silicone to each hole.

-- Place the tread back in position, making sure that each pinhole is above each drilled hole, then place a drive pin in each of the pinholes.
-Starting in the center of the tread, work your way to the outside, hammering each pin into its respective hole.
-Installation is complete when all of the drive pins have been hammered into position.
+Starting in the center of the tread, work your way to the outside, hammering each pin anchor to tightly hold the tread against the concrete.
+Installation is complete when all of the anchor pins have been hammered into position and the tread is fastened in place.